Safranbolu: Silk Road charm

 Yörük Köyü, a time warp

-If you can afford to spend a dozen Euros, do take a taxi to Yörük Köyü.
+If you can afford to spend a dozen Euros, take a taxi to Yörük Köyü.
 It’s a nearby village, almost completely uninhabited.
 It is magically preserved in a time warp.
 The name means “Village of Nomads”.
-Its inhabitants were once famous for their ability in making bread.
+Its inhabitants were once famous for their ability to make bread.
 In Istanbul, the best bakers are former inhabitants of Yörük Köyü, who emigrated to the big city.

 Yörük Köyü